moonycoin/moony/docs/complete-documentation.md

+---

 ### Moony (MNY)

-Moony is a decentralized digital asset designed to serve as the monetary foundation for an open, permissionless payments ecosystem.
-Deployed on the Solana blockchain, it enables peer-to-peer value exchange without intermediaries.
-All supply is governed by an immutable smart contract, ensuring fair, transparent distribution with no discretionary control, insider allocations, or privileged access.
+Moony (MNY) is the native digital asset of the Moony protocol.
+It serves as the protocol’s unit of account and primary mechanism for trustless value exchange.
+Designed to function as a neutral monetary primitive, Moony provides a stable and non-manipulable substrate for decentralized economic coordination.

 ::: tip 🚀 Smart Contract Addresses